Right to record: It's yours, people

 On the job means on the record.
 Deal with it or get off the job, employee.
 That's how accountable servant government works.
 If that's not how it's working, then it's simply not an accountable servant government.
 Right?

 You good with all this, Mr. Citizen and Ms Taxpayer?
 Are you to be their next prey?
-What has just this particular farce already cost you?
+What has just this particular farce already cost you (already)?
 Are you willing to continue to fund this sort of (increasingly typical) police department abuse, from both the standpoint of your civil liberties and fiscal accountability?
 Will I see you at Town Meeting next February?
-I believe there's a department budget that can use substantial trimming...
+I believe there's a department budget -- for a department with way too much time on its hands -- that can use substantial trimming...